falki147/GMLAST/README.md

 ```

 ## Building
-For building this project CMake is required.
+For building this project CMake and a C++11 compiler is required.
+For using the
+library in your project, you can either embed the project via `add_subdirectory`
+or install it via CMake and then use `find_package`.
+In both cases the library
+target is `GMLAST`.

+By default only the library is built.
+You can enable tests by setting
+`BUILD_TESTING` to `ON`.
+This requires additional dependencies `Catch2` and
+`nlohmann_json`.
+You can also enable documentation generation by setting
+`GMLAST_GENERATE_DOCS` to `ON`.
+This requires Doxygen to be installed.

 ## Example
 See [online editor](https://www.preinfalk.co.at/projects/GMLAST/example/)